jundalisay/superb/content/en/research/einstein/relativity/section-18.md

 Up to now, however, we did not say that **all** viewpoints or bodies of reference `K` are equal in terms of real motion. <!--  in connection with the formulation of natural laws.
 Our course was more on the following lines.  -->

-First, we assumed that there exists a viewpoint `K` that is bound to the Galileian law=  A particle left to itself <!-- and sufficiently far removed from all other particles --> moves uniformly in a straight line. <!-- With reference to K (Galileian reference-body) the laws of nature were to be as simple as possible.  --> <!-- But in addition to `K`, --> All viewpoints or bodies of reference `K'` added to `K`=
+First, we assumed that there exists a viewpoint `K` that is bound to the Galileian law: A particle left to itself <!-- and sufficiently far removed from all other particles --> moves uniformly in a straight line. <!-- With reference to K (Galileian reference-body) the laws of nature were to be as simple as possible.  --> <!-- But in addition to `K`, --> All viewpoints or bodies of reference `K'` added to `K`:
 - should be given preference
 - should be exactly equivalent to `K` for the formulation of natural laws, provided that they are in a state of uniform rectilinear and non-rotary motion with respect to `K`.